-Table~\ref{tab1} shows our resulting nearest neighbor hopping parameters $t_{ii^\prime}$ and super-exchange parameters $J$ for the three materials.
-Despite the larger lattice constant in NdNiS$_2$, $t_{ii^\prime}$ turns out to be similar in all three materials owing to the larger radius of S $p$-orbitals.
+Table~\ref{tab1} shows our resulting nearest neighbor hopping parameters $t_{ii^\prime}$ and super-exchange parameters $J$ for the three materials~\cite{noteJ}.
+Despite the larger lattice constant in NdNiS$_2$, $t_{ii^\prime}$ turns out to be similar in all three materials owing to the larger radius of S $p$ orbitals.
 In contrast, $J$ is systematically enhanced from NdNiO$_2$, to NdNiS$_2$ and CaCuO$_2$.
-This is because a stronger charge-transfer nature (higher $p$-orbital energy) gives a reduced charge-transfer gap $\Delta_{CT}$ (approximate energy to return an electron from the $p_{\parallelsum}$-orbital back to Cu/Ni $d_{x^2-y^2}$-orbital.)
-With the intra-atomic repulsion roughly the same in Cu and Ni, this in turn enhances the super-exchange processes ( $\propto \Delta_{CT}^{-1}$)~\cite{Ogata2008,Lang2020}.
-We stress that despite the simplicity of such an estimation, the qualitative trend among these materials is robust.
+This is because a stronger charge-transfer nature (higher $p$ orbital energy) gives a reduced charge-transfer gap $\Delta_{CT}$ (approximate energy to return an electron from the $p_{\parallelsum}$ orbital back to the Cu/Ni $d_{x^2-y^2}$ orbital.)
+With the intra-atomic repulsion being roughly the same in Cu and Ni, this in turn enhances the superexchange processes ( $\propto \Delta_{CT}^{-1}$)~\cite{Ogata2008,Lang2020}.
+We stress that, despite the simplicity of such an estimation (that lacks more the complete many-body screening necessary to bring the results quantitatively closer to experimental observations), the qualitative trend among these materials is robust.

 The enhanced $J$ is likely very important for the superconducting properties.
-It would not only lead to a stronger magnetic correlation that dominates the low-energy physical Hilbert space, but also give rise to a larger renormalized kinetic energy~\cite{Yin2010,Dagotto}.
+It not only could lead to a stronger magnetic correlation that dominates the low-energy physical Hilbert space, but also could give rise to a larger renormalized kinetic energy~\cite{Yin2010,Dagotto}.
 In other words, a larger $J$ can stretch the energy scale of all the low-energy physics, effectively producing a larger temperature scale in the phase diagram.
-One can therefore expect that NdNiS$_2$ should have better superconducting properties than the nickelates.
+One can, therefore, expect that NdNiS$_2$ should have better superconducting properties than the nickelates.